Dana Rosemary Scallon: 1970s – Eurovision victory and pop career

 She debuted on GTO with "Please Tell Him That I Said Hello", written by Mike Shepstone and Peter Dibbens.
 Within a month of its release in October 1974 it was #7 in Ireland.
 It took until the new year before making its UK chart debut in January.
 Boosted by Top of the Pops performances on 6 February and 13 March, it climbed to #8 on 15 March 1975.
 This UK success gave the track a resurgence of popularity in Ireland where it rose to #7 again, this time in February.
 She also recorded a German version of the song.
 "Spiel nicht mit mir und meinem Glück" was a #27 hit in that country the same year.
 Scallon made a number of foreign singles, such as "Wenn ein Mädchen verliebt ist" (German, 1971), "Tu Me Dis I Love You" (French, 1975), and a Japanese version of "It's Gonna be a Cold Cold Christmas" in 1976.

 Her next single, "Are You Still Mad at Me", a Geoff Stephens/Roger Greenaway composition, missed the chart.
 They then wrote another song for her.
 "It's Gonna be a Cold Cold Christmas" was released four weeks prior to Christmas and gave her her second-highest UK chart position when it reached #4 on 27 December 1975.
 In Ireland it made #3, and the following year #12.
 At the end of the year Scallon collected two awards – Best Female Singer in Britain from the NME, and Best Female Singer from the TV Times.
 The success continued into 1976, with a cover of Eric Carmen's "Never Gonna Fall in Love Again" becoming a UK #31 hit on 13 March.
 In September however, while promoting her new single, "Fairytale", she lost her voice.
 Her left vocal cord, which had been cauterized the year before, required urgent surgery to remove what turned out to be a non-malignant growth, as well as a small part of the cord itself.
 This caused some newspapers to report on the possibility that she might never sing again.
-Despite her inability to fully promote "Fairytale", a disco number written by Paul Greedus and produced by Barry Blue, it became a UK #13 hit on Christmas Day, and was also her biggest international success since "All Kinds of Everything".
+Despite her inability to fully promote "Fairytale", a disco number written by Paul Greedus and produced by Barry Blue, it became a UK #13 hit at Christmas, and was also her biggest international success since "All Kinds of Everything".
 But having failed to regain her singing voice after the operation, she contacted Florence Wiese Norberg, a respected singing teacher.
 With her help she resumed live performances with a week-long engagement at Caesar's Palace in Luton in December 1977.